SUBMISSIONS FOR THE 2022 AUSTRALIAN SHADOWS AWARDS ARE NOW CLOSED.

 - The work must have horror/dark fiction content either as a focal point or an integral element of the work, that is the intent of the work must be to disturb or inspire fear in the reader.
 Eligible genres/sub-genres include horror, dark fiction, dark fantasy, and paranormal fiction.

 - In the case of anthologies and collections, some mixed genre stories may be allowed, but the predominant genre/theme of the anthology/collection must be horror.
-The Awards Coordinator has the discretion to rule ineligible any work based if the work is not considered dark/horrific enough.
+The Awards Coordinator has the discretion to rule ineligible any work if the work is not considered dark/horrific enough.

 Submission and Reading Period